gerolaleticia/Pyrentena-a-dataset-per-week/README.md

 'Pyrentena' proposes a exploratory analysis of one dataset per week during the isolation period due COVID-19.

 Every friday I will upload the dataset of the week and a notebook with the complete analysis.

+**Week 1: ENEM 2016**.
+This dataset was available for AceleraDev 2020 challenge, from Codenation.
+It brings data from the biggest national exam for college admissions in Brazil. **Question to be answered:** having internet at home and the level of schooling of the mother has any influence on the mathmatics grade of the students?
+How this develelop in each gender?